 Our AppDynamics plugin supports popular out-of-the-box metrics and any metric available in AppDynamics for the following functionalities: Application, EUM, Transactions, Databases and Servers.

 Getting Started with SquaredUp

 Creating an account and getting started with SquaredUp is simple.
-Just head over to squaredup.com/sign-up to register for a free account at squaredup.io/get-started.
+Just head over to squaredup.com/sign-up to register for a free account.

 Step 1: Connect to AppDynamics